-This is Part Two of a two-part tutorial series about editing and deleting posts in WordPress.
+This is Part 2 of a two-part tutorial series on how to edit and delete WordPress posts.

-In Part One, we covered the WordPress Table of Posts.
+In Part 1, we looked at the Table of Posts.

-This step-by-step tutorial shows you how to edit and delete a single WordPress post, how to perform single and multiple post edits and deletions, and many other great tips to save you time using and editing WP posts.
+This step-by-step tutorial shows you how to edit and delete a single post, how to perform individual and bulk post edits and deletions, and provides additional tips that will help you save time using WordPress posts.

-This brings up the WordPress Posts section …
+This brings you to the WordPress Posts area …

-- Create a new post (we explain how to add WordPress posts in great detail in this tutorial).
+- Create a new post (creating a new post in WordPress is explained in great detail in this tutorial).